tk0987/3D-heat-transport/README.md

 the aim is to determine TDPs of different fin geometries

 another code measures max heat transfer at the interface - relative to energy added, to obtain transfered_heat vs time curve

+# python integrators are unstable. c++ is the solution